per1234/esparto/docs/api_alexa.md

 ## useAlexa

 Called once per second after time has been set.
 (See also onRTC).
 The current value of seconds since midnight is provided.
-That value is not highly accurate as it will "drift" if the CPU is very busy on onther tasks.
+That value is not highly accurate as it will "drift" if the CPU is very busy on other tasks.
 It is more for information than any form of timing.

 All processes requiring timing should use on of the standardEsparto timers described in blah